From: Robert Griesemer

 +may be stored using additional precision beyond that of an IEEE-754 32-bit number,

-+but float32(x) represents the result of rounding x
++but float32(x) represents the result of rounding x's value to

 +In all conversions involving floating-point values, if the result type cannot +represent the value the conversion succeeds but the result value is +implementation-dependent. +